fire-archive/DesignConcepts/chapters/level_05.md

 Today we will practice iterating on an existing design, rather than starting from scratch.
 I want you to see first-hand the effects on a game when you change the mechanics.

-Here are the rules for a simplified variant of the dice game called *Bluff* (also called *Liar’s Dice*, but known to most people as *that weird dice game that they played in the second Pirates of the Caribbean movie*):
+Here are the rules for a simplified variant of the dice game called *Bluff* (also called *Liar's Dice*, but known to most people as *that weird dice game that they played in the second Pirates of the Caribbean movie*):

 -   Players: 2 or more, best with a small group of 4 to 6.

 -   Objective: Be the last player with any dice remaining.

 -   Setup: All players take 5 six-sided dice.
 It may also help if each player has something to hide their dice with, such as an opaque cup, but players may just shield their dice with their own hands.
-All players roll their dice, in such a way that each player can see their own dice but no one else’s.
+All players roll their dice, in such a way that each player can see their own dice but no one else's.
 Choose a player to go first.
 That player must make a bid:

--   Bids: A "bid" is a player’s guess as to how many dice are showing a certain face, *among all players*.
+-   Bids: A "bid" is a player's guess as to how many dice are showing a certain face, *among all players*.
 Dice showing the number 1 are "wild" and count as *all* other numbers.
 You cannot bid any number of 1s, only 2s through 6s.
-For example, "three 4s" would mean that between every player’s dice, there are *at least* three dice showing the number 1 or 4.
+For example, "three 4s" would mean that between every player's dice, there are *at least* three dice showing the number 1 or 4.

 -   Increasing a bid: To raise a bid, the new bid must be *higher* than the previous.
 Increasing the number of dice is *always* a higher bid, regardless of rank (nine 2s is a higher bid than eight 6s).
 Increasing the rank is a higher bid if the number of dice is the *same or higher* (eight 6s is a higher bid than eight 5s, both of which are higher than eight 4s).

--   Progression of Play: On a player’s turn, that player may either raise the current bid, or if they think the most recent bid is incorrect, they can challenge the previous bid.
+-   Progression of Play: On a player's turn, that player may either raise the current bid, or if they think the most recent bid is incorrect, they can challenge the previous bid.
 If they raise the bid, play passes to the next player in clockwise order.
 If they challenge, the current round ends; all players reveal their dice, and the result is resolved.

 -   Resolution of a round: If a bid is challenged but found to be correct (for example, if the bid was "nine 5s" and there are actually eleven 1s and 5s among all players, so there were indeed at least nine of them), the player who challenged the bid loses one of their dice.
 On subsequent rounds, that player will then have fewer dice to roll.
 If the bid is challenged *correctly* (suppose on that bid of "nine 5s" there were actually only eight 1s and 5s among all players), the player who made the incorrect bid loses one of their dice instead.
 Then, all players re-roll all of their remaining dice, and play continues with a new opening bid, starting with the player who won the previous challenge.

 -   Game resolution: When a player has lost all of their dice, they are eliminated from the game.
 When all players (except one) have lost all of their dice, the one player remaining is the winner.

-If you don’t have enough dice to play this game, you can use a variant: dealing cards from a deck, for example, or drawing slips of paper numbered 1 through 6 out of a container with many such slips of paper thrown in.
+If you don't have enough dice to play this game, you can use a variant: dealing cards from a deck, for example, or drawing slips of paper numbered 1 through 6 out of a container with many such slips of paper thrown in.

-If you don’t have any friends, spend some time finding them.
+If you don't have any friends, spend some time finding them.
 It will make it much easier for you to playtest your projects later in this course if you have people who are willing to play games with you.

 At any rate, your first "assignment" here is to **play the game**.
 Take particular note of the dynamics and how they emerge from the mechanics.
 Do you see players bluffing, calling unrealistically high numbers in an effort to convince their opponents that they have more of a certain number than they actually do?
 Are players hesitant to challenge, knowing that any challenge is a risk and it is therefore safer to *not* challenge as long as you are not challenged yourself?
 Do any players calculate the odds, and use that information to influence their bid?
 Do you notice any feedback loops in the game as play progresses – that is, as a player starts making mistakes and losing dice, are they *more* or *less* likely to lose again in future rounds, given that they receive fewer dice and therefore have less information to bid on?